Macleod v Macleod

 Macleod v Macleod [2008] UKPC 64 was a judgment of the Judicial Committee of the Privy Council in an appeal originating from the Isle of Man.
 It made clear that postnuptial agreements in the Isle of Man cannot be varied by a court other than for sufficient policy reasons.
-Although technically only applying to Manx postnuptial agreements, the judgment is treated with authority in the United Kingdom.
+Although technically only applying to Manx postnuptial agreements, the judgment was treated with authority in the United Kingdom until it was overruled by the Supreme Court of the United Kingdom in Radmacher v.
+Granatino [2010].

 Facts

 The husband and wife were both from the United States and married in Florida.
 The husband was older and far wealthier than the wife.
 They moved to the Isle of Man in 1995.
 Before marrying, each party declared their resources and agreed that, in the event of their separation, they would each be entitled to that which they put into the marriage.
 At the time, the husband's wealth was approximately US$10.3 million.
 There were additional provisions for monthly allowances and lump payments to be paid by the husband to the wife.
 Such agreements were perfectly valid and binding in the state of Florida at the time.
 In 2002, another agreement was struck which made significant alterations to the original agreement, although it made clear that the parties still intended to be bound by the 1995 agreement as amended.